 One effective approach to overcoming emotional eating is cognitive-behavioral therapy (CBT).
 CBT is a type of talk therapy that focuses on identifying and modifying unhelpful thinking patterns and behaviors.
 This can be especially useful in helping you understand the thoughts and beliefs that lead to emotional eating and replacing them with healthier coping mechanisms.

-Mindfulness Practices: Fostering a Healthier Relationship with Food
+Mindfulness and Emotional Eating: Building a Healthier Relationship with Food

 Mindfulness, or being present and fully engaged with each moment, is another therapeutic technique that can be transformative in addressing emotional eating.
 Practicing mindfulness can help you become more aware of your hunger and satiety cues, as well as the emotions that trigger your eating behaviors.